Fernando Guzmán Mata

-Fernando Antonio Guzmán Mata (29 November 1921 – 26 October 1993) was a Costa Rican politician and doctor.
-He held the position of Second Vice President of Costa Rica during the administration of Daniel Oduber Quirós.
+Fernando Antonio de Jesús Guzmán Mata (29 November 1921 – 26 October 1993) was a Costa Rican physician and politician who served as Second Vice President of Costa Rica from 1974 to 1978.
+A member of the National Liberation Party, he previously served as a deputy in the Legislative Assembly from 1966 to 1970.

 Alongside Jorge Luis Villanueva Badilla he created the Costa Rica Institute of Technology.